 Parr Street in Liverpool is named after Thomas Parr (from 1769 to 1847), a slave trader and banker.
-His ship Parr carried 700 slaves.
+His ship Parr was equipped to carry 700 captives.
 It is reported that it exploded off the coast of West Africa in 1798.
 It may have been carrying gunpowder to exchange for enslaved Africans.

-The building at 57, Parr Street, Liverpool L1 4JN was the home of the Liverpool Royal Institution from 1817 to 1848.
-The Institution, established by Liverpool merchants in 1814, was founded for the pursuit of literature, science and the arts.
+The building later became home to The Royal Institution from 1817 to 1848.
+The institution, established by Liverpool merchants in 1814, was founded for the pursuit of literature, science and the arts.
 Many of the men who established it were linked to slavery, either as traders or owners of plantations.

 North West merchant houses

 Some successful plantation owners with links to Liverpool also built grand houses elsewhere in the North West of England.

 Whernside Manor, Dent, Sedbergh, Cumbria LA10 5RE, now a hotel, was the country home of the Sill family from Liverpool whose wealth came from Jamaican plantations.